-The share of workers who receive their entire employee income in the form of envelope wages (complete informality) and the average (across workers) envelope share in earnings dropped in 2011 with the introduction of the microenterprise regime, based on EU-SILC microdata (see ANNEX B: MEASURING UNDECLARED EARNINGS WITH EU-SILC DATA)Since then, the share of complete informality among all employees has declined slowly, but the incidence of partial informality (envelope earnings account for a portion of wages), as well as the average share of envelope wages in total gross earnings has remained relatively stable (Figure 16).
+Both the proportion of fully informal employees and the average (across workers) envelope share in earnings dropped with introduction of the microenterprise regime in 2011, according to estimates based on EU-SILC microdata.
+Since then, incidence of complete informality among all employees has been slowly falling in recent years, but incidence of partial informality (envelope earnings), as well as average envelope share (in percent of total gross earnings) remained relatively stable (Figure 18).